 It is important to adhere closely to requirements and deadlines associated with the final project in order to ensure timely completion of the project and fulfillment of program requirements.
 Please read carefully below for detailed information about procedures, requirements, forms, and deadlines.
-All students authorized to pursue the Master’s Thesis must complete the Title, Scope, and Procedure Form.
+All students authorized to pursue the Master’s Thesis must complete the Title, Scope, and Procedure form.
 See below for detailed information about procedures and deadlines.

 If you have authorization to pursue a Thesis, begin planning two semesters prior to your final semester of study.
-The Title, Scope and Procedure Form must be completed and returned to University College at least six months before the month in which the degree is expected to be conferred (August, December, or May).
+The Title, Scope and Procedure form must be completed and returned to University College at least six months before the month in which the degree is expected to be conferred (August, December, or May).
 University College will forward approved Title, Scope & Procedure forms to the Graduate School of Arts & Sciences.

 Schedule Your Oral Defense

-Please consult the University College online calendar for specific deadlines for the oral defense.
-Usually the defense must be completed by the beginning of September for summer graduates, the beginning of January for fall graduates, and late April or early May for spring graduates.
+Usually, the defense must be completed by the beginning of September for summer graduates, the beginning of January for fall graduates, and late April or early May for spring graduates.
 Please note that these dates conform to deadlines for all graduate programs and are not flexible.

 Submission of the Master’s Thesis

 Submit a copy of your thesis to each member of your committee two weeks in advance of your oral defense to allow time for review.
 Upon successful defense of the project, the final version must be submitted to University College.
 In addition, thesis candidates must submit an electronic copy and one hard copy for the Master’s Thesis to the Graduate School of Arts & Sciences according to the deadlines listing in the online calendar.

 Please refer to the Graduate School Arts & Sciences Master’s Thesis guidelines for formatting and presentation requirements.